 Some types of soils, such as clay, are reactive to moisture because it expands when moist and cracks and shrinks when dry.

-If your house is built on clay soil, this reaction may cause it to move slightly and cause appearing of small wall cracks.
+If your house is built on clay soil, this reaction may cause it to move slightly and cause the appearance of small wall cracks.

-Luckily, most of the cases these type of cracks are only cosmetic and can be fixed easily.
+Luckily, in most cases, these types of cracks are only cosmetic and can be fixed easily.
 If the cracks are wider than 3 mm and grow over time, you should take the problem seriously and call a professional to inspect your property.

 Trees close to the house

 Big trees close to your house can contribute to brick wall cracking.
 Their root structures are invasive and can damage the foundation of your house.
 They also need a lot of water, thus can affect the moisture in the soil.